• Outlook User

 To disable the filter, browse to the following registry key and add the DisableAntiSpam DWORD, setting it to a value of 1.
 If the key does not exist, you'll need to create it.

-In Outlook 2016, open the registry editor and browse to
+In Outlook 2016 and newer, open the registry editor and browse to

 HKEY_CURRENT_USER\Software\Policies\Microsoft\office\16.0\outlook